Kavitakumari684/I2C-protocol-code-with-simulation/README.md

-# embedded c code for I2C PROTOCOL  and heardware design in proteus software.
+# embedded c code for I2C PROTOCOL  and hardware design in proteus software.